-The Counseling & Student Development Center offers assessment geared toward helping students explore their patterns of alcohol and drug use.
+The Counseling & Student Development Center offer an assessment to help students explore their patterns of alcohol and drug use.
 This assessment is designed to help students critically examine their patterns of alcohol/drug use in a judgment-free environment.
 As part of this assessment, students complete the BASICS (Brief Alcohol Screening and Intervention for College Students) program, which is evidence-based and has been shown to be an effective intervention.
-Some students schedule these appointments to fulfill a requirement stemming from an alcohol or drug violation whereas others choose to participate hoping to gain a more intimate understanding of their relationship with substances.
+Some students schedule these appointments to fulfill a requirement stemming from an alcohol or drug violation, whereas others choose to participate hoping to gain a more intimate understanding of their relationship with substances.

 Occasionally, students prefer to work with a counselor in the surrounding community or may wish to work with a counselor at home over winter break, during the summer or when on leave.
 Our staff can help students to find a counselor in the Lewisburg area or in the student's home community.

 Outreach & Consultation